DataDog/documentation/content/en/tests/intelligent_test_runner/setup/javascript.md

 ## Setup

-### Test Visibility
+### Test Optimization

-Prior to setting up Intelligent Test Runner, set up [Test Visibility for JavaScript and TypeScript][3].
+Prior to setting up Intelligent Test Runner, set up [Test Optimization for JavaScript and TypeScript][3].
 If you are reporting data through the Agent, use v6.40 and later or v7.40 and later.

 {{% ci-itr-activation-instructions %}}